 For example, some of the most costly teams are those assessing risks in transactions.
 It’s a manual process that needs to be done fast and immediately.
 Service automation allows risk assessments to be available seamlessly to everyone who needs it; every time they need it.
 And finally, unlocks other benefits that weren’t possible before:

-• Risks can be calculated more precisely and breaches can be averted
+- Risks can be calculated more precisely and breaches can be averted

-• Risk assessment is documented and teams can optimize the process
+- Risk assessment is documented and teams can optimize the process

-• The team is more agile and can tackle more assessments.
+- The team is more agile and can tackle more assessments.
 Cost centers are turned into scalable services that not only cut costs but reduce the service barriers that hinder business growth

 The in-house legal department is another example of an area within an organization that can greatly profit from automated expert services.
 Usually responsible for handling an array of requests ranging from simple tasks such as guiding users to legal resources to updating all master service agreements according to newly published legislation, efficiency plays a vital role in the daily tasks performed.
 Through the BRYTER Virtual Legal Assistant, incoming legal requests are channeled to customized self-service applications or directly escalated to the responsible legal expert.
-Our legal front door removes existing bottlenecks in expertise and allows experts to focus more on urgent requests.
+Our legal and compliance front door removes existing bottlenecks in expertise and allows experts to focus more on urgent requests.
 The legal department can further utilize the audit trail created from incoming legal requests to spot trends and build legal workflow automation solutions for the most heavily requested services.
 Our customer GEA, a global manufacturing company, is able to build out these tools for the global enterprise – tools that are available to every user in their company.

 One example of a self-service tool that is frequently built on BRYTER is a Gift & Hospitality Advisor.
 The Gift & Hospitality Advisor helps employees navigate the company’s jurisdiction-specific and often lengthy policies on accepting gifts and invitations.
 The employee is guided through a questionnaire that, based on the given inputs, is able to determine the applicable policies.
 As a result, the employee receives clear instructions that are accessible around the clock.
 The responsible manager or department is notified of the result and able to track the type and amount of gifts and invitations assessed.
 The open architecture of the BRYTER platform enables companies to easily adjust and expand the application to reflect updated policies.